Interested in storing your collection in the Biostore system?

 VUMC received an NIH S10 High-End Instrumentation Award (PI: Dr. James Goldenring, Surgical Sciences) to purchase an Azenta Life Sciences Biostore II automated freezer system for large-scale biobanking.
 The first build of its kind, VUMC's Biostore II has capacity for up to 10 million samples and features both -20C and -80C banks for optimal preservation of multiple biospecimen types.
-VUMC has committed more than $7.5M over five years to supplement the Biostore II purchase and develop a comprehensive automated freezer shared resource that offers biospecimen collection management and associated services.
+VUMC has committed more than $5.1M over five years to supplement the Biostore II purchase and develop a comprehensive automated freezer shared resource that offers biospecimen collection management and associated services.
 Some of these funds will subsidize user fees so that Vanderbilt investigators are able to utilize the resource at low cost.
-The ~300,000 sample Vanderbilt BioVU collection was migrated to the automated storage facility in June 2022 and is now operating from there full-time (see photos at right.)
+The ~300,000 sample Vanderbilt BioVU collection was migrated to the automated storage facility in June 2021 and is now operating from there full-time (see photos at right.)
 The -80C freezer banks were commissioned in 2022 and are now fully operational.

-The facility will begin accepting user-submitted samples in early 2022, providing the ideal solution for managing new and existing biospecimen collections.
-Samples will be dropped off and picked up via a convenient sample transfer point in the VANTAGE laboratory (Medical Center North), and transported at-temperature via courier to the automated storage facility.
+The facility is now accepting user-submitted sample requests, providing the ideal solution for managing Vanderbilt researchers' new and existing biospecimen collections.
+Samples are dropped off and picked up via a convenient sample transfer point in the VANTAGE laboratory (Medical Center North), and transported at-temperature via courier to the automated storage facility.
 After submitting a sample pull request, samples can picked up in the VANTAGE laboratory.

 Why use the automated biospecimen storage facility?